TomasHubelbauer/webgl-op-1/README.md

   the model
   - Not sure if the OP-1 can receive MIDI as input so that the note would play through it and not the browser, but the keyboard might be able to do this
-- Add an OP-1 favicon for the site
-- Figure out why the rendering breaks when window resizes even though the context gets refreshed
 - Replace the matrix libray with in-tree routines to keep the thing flat and straightforward to read and understand
 - Find out what `vertexAttribPointer`'s `normalize` argument is for (clamping?)